Philippus/elastic4s/README.md

 ## Synchronous Operations

-All operations are normally asynchrounous.
-Sometimes you might want to block, when doing snapshots or when creating the initial index.
+All operations are normally asynchronous.
+Sometimes though you might want to block - for example when doing snapshots or when creating the initial index.
 You can call `.await` on any operation to block until the result is ready.
 This is especially useful when testing.

 ```scala